RichieCoding/Ecommerce-Front-End/README.md

 # Shoppie (Frontend)

-An ecommerce site where an admin can sign in and manage their ecommerce site.
-They can track, add, and edit their inventory and view orders that are created by customers.
+An ecommerce site with an admin panel where an admin can track, add, and edit their inventory and view orders that are created by customers.
 A customer can view products, log in and place order.

 ### `Goal`